 Like most of James’ writing, this one is funny, personal and insightful, with a decent amount of “lifehacking” thrown in for good measure.
-Although its a fun book to read, many Amazon reviewers said they found it inspiring.
 How I Became a Master of Memory.
 Could it really be said that my working memory was twice as good as it had been when I started my training?

 The team took skin cells from a patient and turned them into iPS cells.
 MAGNIFICENT time lapse: Landscapes, Volume 2.
 How to Quickly Figure Out the Day of the Week Any Date Falls On.
 Here's how I figure out which date is a specific number of days away from another.

 If the two dates fall within the same month, it's just simple math, but if the two dates are in different months, it's not as straightforward.
 The basic trick is to convert the later date into a number that makes it easy to do math with the earlier month's date.
 Example 1: 10 days after July 25 There are 31 days in July, so 35 - 31 = 4 (August 4) Example 2: 16 days before May 5 There are 30 days in April, so 30 + 5 = 35 35 - 16 = 19 (April 19) This can also be done with ranges spanning multiple months by adding the numbers of any months that end in the middle of the range.
 Example 3: 100 days after September 12 There are 30 days in September; 31 in October; & 30 in November, so 112 - 30 - 31 - 30 = 21 (December 21) If you need a trick to remember how many days are in a given month, you can use your knuckles.

 #tips.
 10 Brilliant Social Psychology Studies.
 Ten of the most influential social psychology experiments.

 10 Practical Uses For Psychological Research in Everyday Life.
 People love to give each other advice.